skittixch/corey-frontend/README.md

 then make your Dockerfile
 `FROM nvidia/cuda:11.0.3-base-ubuntu20.04`
 `CMD nvidia-smi`
-docker run command = `docker run --gpus all -d stable-diffusion-crai-v01`
+docker run command = `docker run --gpus all -d -p 7860:7860 stable-diffusion-crai-v01`